slack-samples/bolt-js-slack-mcp-server/README.md

 https://3cb89939.ngrok.io/slack/events
 ```

-This public URL is also where users navigate to in order to install the app into their workspace.
-Like the **Redirect URL** and **Request URL**, Bolt sets the installation URL to be `slack/install` by default.
+The value set for the `SLACK_INSTALL_URL` in `.env` corresponds to the public URL where users initiate the installation of the app into their workspace.
+The install URL should be set to your `ngrok` forwarding address with the `slack/install` path appended.
 For example:

 ```
 https://3cb89939.ngrok.io/slack/install